0x1eef/xchan.rb/README.md

 xchan.rb is an easy to use library for InterProcess Communication (IPC).
-The library provides a channel that can transfer Ruby objects between Ruby processes with a parent &lt;=&gt; child relationship.
+The library provides a channel that can help facilitate communication between Ruby processes who have a parent &lt;=&gt; child relationship.

 ## Examples